Frankie Grande: Life and career

-Early life
+Early years and producing

 Frankie Grande was born in New York City, the son of Victor Marchione, a physician, and Joan Grande, chief executive officer of telephone and alarm system company Hose-McCann Communications.
 He grew up in Englewood, New Jersey, and moved with his mother to Boca Raton, Florida, at age 10, where he later attended Pine Crest School.
 He began performing in musicals in the fifth grade.
-His half-sister is singer and actress Ariana Grande, and he has a half-brother, James Marchione.
-Grande is openly gay.
+His maternal half-sister is singer and actress Ariana Grande, and he has a paternal half-brother, James Marchione.
 He graduated from Muhlenberg College in Pennsylvania in 2005, having triple-majored in biology, theatre and dance.
 He considered medical school but decided to take a year off to pursue theatre.

-He began his professional performing career by 2007, when he appeared as Boots the Monkey in a national tour of Dora the Explorer Live!
+Grande began his professional performing career by 2007, when he appeared as Boots the Monkey in a national tour of Dora the Explorer Live!
 (Dora's Pirate Adventure) and in regional theatre productions, including the title role in George M!, Mike Costa in A Chorus Line and Lewis in Pippin, among others.
 Later in 2007, he joined the Broadway cast of the musical Mamma Mia!, in the ensemble and as understudy for Eddie, in which he performed for three years.

 Grande produced shows on and off Broadway, including Broadway productions of Hamlet (2009) starring Jude Law and revivals of La Bête (2010–2011) starring David Hyde Pierce and Born Yesterday (2011) starring Jim Belushi.
 He also produced Brooke Shields' one-woman cabaret show in 2011.
 Grande has performed in cabaret acts in New York City, including at Birdland Jazz Club and 54 Below.
 Grande was named "Mr. Broadway" in the "Mr. Broadway 2007" charity benefit.
 In 2013, he starred as Bobby in a summer theatre production of the musical Crazy for You.
 He also presented his own show in New York, Livin' la Vida Grande, at the Laurie Beechman Theatre.